vonglasow/atoum-documentation/source/en/chapter1.rst

    php mageekguy.atoum.phar -v
    atoum version nightly-xxxx-yyyymmddhhmm by Frédéric Hardy (phar:///path/to/mageekguy.atoum.phar)

-This script lets you install atoum locally (in a project, see the previous example) or as a system-wide utility:
+This script lets you install atoum locally (in a project, see the previous example) or system-wide :

 .. code-block:: shell